 W.S.
 Merwin (b.
 1927)

 A selective list of online literary criticism for American poet and translator W.S.
-Merwin, favoring signed articles by recognized scholars, articles published in reviewed sources, and web sites that adhere to the MLA Guidelines for Web Sites
+Merwin, favoring signed articles by recognized scholars and articles published in peer-reviewed sources

 introduction & biography